marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

               travel industry.
 We will support you trhough all phases in your growth
             title: Knowledge
+          - body: >-
+              Entering in Apical ecosystem means connecting with many other potential partners.
+Upgrade your business to the next level
+            title: Network
         subtitle: ''
         title: How Apical become your partner
     type: ToolsCards